 During those hot summer days, we’re grateful for our air conditioning system for keeping our home cool and comfortable.
 But the spike in our monthly utility bill?
 Not so much.
 Ultimately many variables go into keeping cool air circulating in your home while saving money and energy.
-Ever wondered how long the life of ac unit is?
-Most central Air conditioner units last about 15 years, depending how well it’s been kept.
-And the average cost to replace an air conditioning unit can range from $3,000 to $5,000.
 These tips may also help with wall ac units.
-That’s why we’ve compiled a list of the best ways to improve the efficiency of your air conditioner.
+That’s why we’ve compiled a list of some of the best ways to improve the efficiency of your air conditioner.
 Get the most life out of your AC with these 5 simple solutions.

 Simple yet resolute, keeping your drapes or blinds closed during warmer weather is a great remedy to saving money and energy.
 This is especially true during hot summer days when direct sunlight hits the windows of your home.